Associate Professor, Psychology

 6-362, City Centre Campus10700 – 104 AvenueEdmonton, AB780-497-4597

-Dr. Sandy Jung joined MacEwan University in 2007 and is an associate professor in the Department of Psychology.
+Dr. Sandy Jung is a Board of Governors Research Chair and an associate professor in the Department of Psychology.
 She regularly teaches abnormal psychology, forensic psychology and senior courses in clinical and forensic psychology topics.
-She actively provides supervision of honours and advanced research students at MacEwan.
+She supervises honours and advanced research students at MacEwan.

-Prior to her current academic position, Dr. Jung was a forensic psychologist at Forensic Assessment and Community Services in Edmonton.
+Prior to her current academic position, Dr. Jung was a forensic psychologist at a forensic outpatient clinic in Edmonton.
 At MacEwan, she maintains an active research program and has numerous peer-reviewed publications in the field of forensic psychology.
 She often co-authors papers with her students and collaborators from forensic mental health, law enforcement and other academic institutions.
 Her research focuses on the prevention of sexual, intimate partner and general violence.

 Dr. Jung is an assistant adjunct professor in the department of psychiatry at the University of Alberta and an affiliate of the Forensic Psychology Research Centre at Carleton University.